-Position serves as an electrician for Washington University School of Medicine.
-The position provides expertise in all areas of electrical maintenance, installations, repairs, troubleshooting and will be dedicated to learning all the main electrical distribution systems on campus.
+The position serves as an electrician for Washington University School of Medicine.
+The position provides expertise in all areas of electrical maintenance, installations, repairs, troubleshooting, and will be dedicated to learning all the main electrical distribution systems on campus.

 Primary Duties & Responsibilities

-Works with, maintain and install electrical circuits including tracing out circuits, working with breakers and electrical panels, bending and installing conduit, sizing wire, and adhering to the NEC.
+Work with, maintain, and install electrical circuits including tracing out circuits, working with breakers and electrical panels, bending and installing conduit, sizing wire, and adhering to the NEC.

-Troubleshoots, diagnoses and repairs electric motors and motor control centers.
+Troubleshoot, diagnose, and repair electric motors and motor control centers.

-Installs and troubleshoots interior and exterior lighting, controls, and switches.
+Install and troubleshoot interior and exterior lighting, controls, and switches.

 Assists in the cleaning and maintenance of building and campus electrical distribution systems, switchgear, and emergency power distribution systems including ATS and generators.Â Performs generator load bank testing.

-Plans and completes the repairs/installation of electrical systems for short-range projects.
+Plans and completes the repairs/installations of electrical systems for short-range projects.

 Interfaces with customers to schedule/coordinate any interruptions in service (utility outages).

-Keeps Facilities Engineering supervisors aware of facility conditions, problems, and needs.
+Keeps Building Services supervisors aware of facility conditions, problems, and needs.

 Performs other duties as assigned.